ManuelFay/ImageSearcher/README.md

 pip install -r dev_requirements.txt
 ```
 ## Usage
-Currently, the non-optimized usage is as follows.
+Currently, the usage is as follows.
 It computes the embeddings of all images one by one, and stores them in
 a picked dictionary for further reference.

 ```python